 I honestly could never pull that off!

-Of course you’re free to bring a pair of high heels in your carry-on – especially if you’re planning to go out clubbing.
+Of course you’re free to bring black pumps in your carry-on – especially if you’re planning to go out clubbing.
 Yet consider adding a pair of black winter boots to your checklist for traveling to Europe.

 They’d be confy and you can use them for most of your evening outfits!